selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 What makes you the person you are?
 Thoughts, principles, and character are the essence, I believe.

 How is a good person, what is a good life?

-This is my attempt to define an ideal self.
+This is my attempt to define an ideal self because we are products of our thoughts, what we think, we become.

 > Think of yourself as dead.
 You have lived your life
 >